-Beginning their performances Wednesday, the lions will be dancing all around the island through Sunday.
-You’ll find a schedule of their appearances on Page 7of Thursday's Maui Scene.
+Having begun their performances Wednesday, the lions will be dancing all around the island today through Sunday.
+You'll find a schedule of their appearances on Page 7.

 "Imagine being on the back of the Dragon as if flies through the air with its serpent-like body twisting and flowing like a wave in the ocean," says Ben.

 "Our ride this year will be like that.
 Be prepared for a wild ride and know that if you are selfless instead of selfish, you will be noticed, protected and taken care of and you will find that the ride to be very enlightening and enjoyable," he concludes.